maton-ai/agent-toolkit/typescript/README.md

-# Maton Agent Toolkit
+# Maton Agent Toolkit - TypeScript

-The Maton Agent Toolkit enables popular agent frameworks including Model Context Protocol (MCP) to integrate with Maton APIs through function calling.
-The library is not exhaustive of the entire Maton API.
-It includes support for Typescript.
+The Maton Agent Toolkit enables popular agent frameworks including LangChain and Vercel's AI SDK to integrate with Maton APIs through function calling.
+It also provides tooling to quickly integrate metered billing for prompt and completion token usage.

-The toolkit was inspired by [Stripe Agent Toolkit][stripe-agent-toolkit], and its implementation shares similarities with the Stripe Agent Toolkit codebase.

-Included below are basic instructions, but refer to the [TypeScript](/typescript) package for more information.

 You can get your API key on the [Maton console][api-keys].

-## TypeScript

-### Installation
+## Installation

 You don't need this source code unless you want to modify the package.
 If you just want to use the package run: